marko-knoebl/slides/sections/javascript-testing/30-test-runners-en.md

 Tests are commonly run via an npm script - e.g. via `npm run test` (or `npm test` for short)

-Note: running tests should always be cancelled before installing new npm packages - otherwise the installation may fail
+Note: running tests should be cancelled before installing new npm packages - otherwise the installation may fail

 ## Finding test files